IntelliTect/Coalesce/docs/modeling/model-components/methods.md

 Security for instance methods is also controlled by the data source that loads the instance - if the data source can't provide an instance of the requested model, the method won't be executed.

+See the [Security](/topics/security.md#custom-methods-and-services) page to read more about custom method security, as well as all other security mechanisms in Coalesce.

 ## Generated TypeScript

 See [API Callers](/stacks/vue/layers/api-clients.md#api-callers) and [ViewModel Layer](/stacks/vue/layers/viewmodels.md) for details on the code that is generated for your custom methods.